 KPI ID Measurement methodology [KPI1.1] To support actual distributed multi-party service and business configurations, the use case will count on different stakeholder roles: Spectrum Resource Provider, which is allowed by the Regulator to issue spectokens in its area of application; Radio Resource Provider, which shares its RAN infrastructure; and a Resource Consumer, which acquires radio and spectrum resources.
 [KPI1.2] This KPI about supporting a real-time market for dynamic spectrum allocation allowing business agents to trade on spectrum allocations in space and time, is broken into [KPI5.1] and [KPI5.6].
-Consequently, [KPI1.2] will be measured as the aggregation of the measurements from [KPI5.1] and [KPI5.6] [KPI5.1] It will measure the time spent from the moment a spectoken is purchased until the spectrum can be - used in the radio access network.
+Consequently, [KPI1.2] will be measured as the aggregation of the measurements from [KPI5.1] and [KPI5.6] [KPI5.1] It will measure the time spent from the moment a spectoken is purchased until the spectrum can be used in the radio access network.
 [KPI5.2] It will measure the number of transactions per second handled by the market.
 The Resource & Service Offer Catalogue will be populated by a sufficiently large number of spectokens, ready to be sold.
 A number of stakeholders will place orders for spectokens.
-Spectokens might be selected randomly or [recommended by the Smart Resource and Service discovery application.
-[KPI5.3] The authenticity of the market agents will be evaluated by setting three stakeholder profiles: National will attempt some actions in the ECCORPO platform and some of them might succeed i.e. Will attempt some actions in the SGZORKO platform, and some of them might succeed, i.e., Regulator can only perform actions of a Regulator, a Spectrum Provider can set prices for its Spectokens, and the spectrum consumer can purchase spectokens.
-[KPI5.4] The association between market agents and their associated radio access points will be evaluated by guarying the Virtual Resource Manager about the RAN infractructure of the ECZOPPO stakeholder The same PAN infractructure elements will also be included in the Pescurce & Service Offer Catalogue [KDI5 5] To measure the ability to enforce the settled spectrum rights and obligations spectrum [KF13.5] measurements will be fed into the RAN Controller in the Virtual Resource Manager and/or the shared datalake for SLA breach prediction, with the objective to ensure that a particular operation on a spectoken does not exceed the agreed terms L
+Spectokens might be selected randomly or recommended by the Smart Resource and Service discovery application.
+[KPI5.3] The authenticity of the market agents will be evaluated by setting three stakeholder profiles: National Regulator, Spectrum Resource Provider or Trader, and Spectrum Resource Consumer.
+Each profile will attempt some actions in the 5GZORRO platform, and some of them might succeed, i.e., a Regulator can only perform actions of a Regulator, a Spectrum Provider can set prices for its spectokens, and the Spectrum Consumer can purchase spectokens.
+[KPI5.4] The association between market agents and their associated radio access points will be evaluated by querying the Virtual Resource Manager about the RAN infrastructure of the 5GZORRO stakeholder.
+The same RAN infrastructure elements will also be included in the Resource & Service Offer Catalogue.
+[KPI5.5] To measure the ability to enforce the settled spectrum rights and obligations, spectrum measurements will be fed into the RAN Controller in the Virtual Resource Manager and/or the shared datalake for SLA breach prediction, with the objective to ensure that a particular operation on a spectoken does not exceed the agreed terms.